 Why you should attend IT’s not just for the boys!

-TARGETjobs IT went along to Bloomberg’s HQ in London to witness the event first-hand.
-Hands up, the event is run by our partner company TARGETjobs Events, so we're bound to think it's good, but these are our genuine observations and top reasons why we think you should attend.
+targetjobs IT went along to Bloomberg’s HQ in London to witness the event first-hand.
+Hands up, the event is run by targetjobs, so we're bound to think it's good, but these are our genuine observations and top reasons why we think you should attend.

 You could… get hired for an IT or technology graduate scheme